LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: Tracker

-To address the faulty encodings issue, encodings are added exclusively in normal tracking when only one detection competes for the current target.
-This prevents encodings produced by imposters overlapping our target from producing ID switches later in tracking.
+When a target is crowded by many detections, encodings produced with occluded bounding boxes might later allow an impostor to match the target incorrectly.
+To address this, encodings are added exclusively in normal tracking - when only one detection competes spatially for the current target.
 In Table~\ref{tab:trackerAblationResults}, a tracker without this check is referred to as Faulty Encodings.

-Almost all MOT trackers use a fixed size gallery, typically $L=50$, and drop encodings older than 50 frames, allowing for an appearance memory of $\sim$3 seconds.
-This strategy works well for short sequences ($\sim$30 seconds) as in the MOT challenge, where targets do not have a long life cycle and whose appearances do not vary greatly.
-However, this is less successful for longer sequences where a target may reappear either with different lighting or pose than when they went into occlusion.
-We address the rapid increase in the gallery's size by selectively adding encodings to the appearance gallery on every time step.
-An encoding is added only if it is sufficiently distant, via the cosine distance, from all other encodings in the gallery.
-This slows down the growth of the gallery by an order of magnitude and prioritizes space and time on informative encodings.

 Although these steps help reduce the expansion of the gallery's size and maintain its integrity, they only delay the pruning problem when the gallery is full.
-We explored informed techniques that cluster encodings to select the most informative ones.
-However, most clustering techniques are iterative and time consuming, especially in this high dimensional space.
-A simple k-means run consumes 7ms for each target.
-Alternatively, a simple and effective solution is to randomly sample $L_k$ from the gallery when it is full.
-Randomly sampling on each iteration is still expensive, so we only sample once the gallery is 10\% larger than $L_k$.
+Informed techniques that cluster encodings to select the most informative encodings are iterative and time consuming in this high dimensional space - k-means consumes 7ms for each target.
+Alternatively, a simple and effective solution is to randomly sample $L_k$ from the gallery when it is 10\% larger than $L_k$.
 This has the effect of maintaining new appearances of a target while keeping a fading memory of older appearances for longer, since with every sampling step, encodings of an older age stamp are less likely to be propagated forward.
-Table~\ref{tab:trackerAblationResults} shows the performance of a tracker with a naive last-$L_k$ encodings history.